Japan is the number one country I recommend that my friends and family visit.

 How do I use my points to get to Japan?

 Ready to go?
-Check out the second half of this destination guide, Part II: The How: How to use your frequent flyer points to get to Japan.
+Check out the second half of this destination guide, Part II: The How: How to use your frequent flyer points to get to Japan or our guide on how to get to Japan using connecting flights.

 Have you been to Japan?
 Do you have any of your own tips to share in the comments below?